About Us

 Committees

 The work of the Civic Federation occurs through its Committee structure.
-Fourteen Standing Committees and a number of Ad Hoc Committees research issues, work with elected and appointed officials and their staffs, and make recommendations to the Federation membership.
+Ten Member Committees and a number of Ad-hoc and functional Committees research issues, work with elected and appointed officials and their staffs, and make recommendations to the Federation membership.

 • Revenues and Expenditures focuses on budgetary and other financial issues of the County.